 - Evaluation documentation

-A Nurturing Families™ Organization Trainer trains only within their agency.
-This is the first level for all trainers after completing the Training of Trainers (TOT) requirements.
+A Nurturing Families™ Organization Trainers train only within their agency of employment.
+This is the first level for all trainers after attending the Training of Trainers (TOT) Training and completing all assignments.

 - Provide technical assistance and maintain fidelity within your organization and local community.